Is a Gastro Intestinal (GI) acid reflux which is a build-up of ‘gas’ and/or acid. The medical term is Aerophagia.

-This is a digestive condition which can occur in any breed of dog and is commonly referred to as ‘Gulpies’, or as 'Lick Fits'.
+This can occur in any breed of dog and is commonly referred to as ‘Gulpies’, or as 'Lick Fits'.

 Trying a 'Slow Feeder' bowl.